mysticole928/python/MacOS/python-macos-pep-668.md

 :man_shrugging:

-### What is Pyenv?
+> [!INFORMATION]
+>
+> **What is Pyenv
+>

-Pyenv is a tool that lets people switch between Python versions easily.
+> Pyenv is a tool that lets people switch between Python versions easily.
+>

-It also creates a global (machine-wide) python virtual environment.
-(Which addresses PEP 668.)
+> It also creates a global (machine-wide) python virtual environment.
+> (Which addresses PEP 668.)
+>

-For those people that work alone and never share anything, that's all you need.
+> For those people that work alone and never share anything, that's all you need.
+>

-However, `pyenv` can also create individual virtual environments for Python.
-And, in the terminal, if you navigate into a directory/folder with a virtitual environment, `pyenv` will **_automatically_** activate it.
+> However, `pyenv` can also create individual virtual environments for Python.
+> And, in the terminal, if you navigate into a directory/folder with a virtitual environment,
+> `pyenv` will **_automatically_** activate it.
+>

-Python's built-in virtual environment functionality requires virtual environments to be actived manually before using them.
+> This is different than Python's built-in virtual environment functionality.
+> The built-in virtual environments must activated **manually** before using them.
+>

-Friction prevents adoption.
+> Friction prevents adoption.

-### Install Pyenv
+## Install Pyenv

 Start with [Homebrew](https://brew.sh/) and install `pyenv`.